-- TLS 1.2 or 1.3.
-Disable 1.0/1.1.
+- TLS 1.2 or 1.3 only.
+Disable 1.0 and 1.1.

 - Strong ciphers: AES-GCM, ChaCha20-Poly1305.

-- Automate certs with Let's Encrypt.
+- Automate certificates with Let's Encrypt so they don't lapse.

 from cryptography.fernet import Fernet